Marebito (film): Plot

-When Masuoka leaves his apartment, the woman in yellow follows and demands that he speak to her.
-He walks to an alley without speaking, and turns his camera on.
-The woman says she wants to see her girl, at which point Masuoka stabs her to death.
-Later, he murders a young girl whom he met under the pretense of filming pornography.
-He drains their blood into bottles and feeds it to F. Masuoka calls the payphone and speaks to the stranger, who agrees that Masuoka is taking better care of F now.
-While filming for a news crew at the scene of the second murder, Masuoka sees a woman he filmed in her apartment previously.
-He takes F out of the apartment, and leaves her in a karaoke room to travel on his own for a period.
-Sitting on a dock, Masuoka discusses his interest in fear with Kuroki.
+Outside, Masuoka is accosted by the woman, who demands he speak to her.
+Beginning to film her, he silently walks into an alley.
+As the woman keeps demanding to see her daughter, Masuoka stabs her to death on camera.
+He drains her corpse of blood to feed to F, which she ravenously drinks from baby bottles.
+He then lures a high school girl to a park at night under the pretense of filming amateur pornography and kills and films her too.
+Masuoka calls the payphone and speaks to the stranger, who agrees that Masuoka is taking better care of F now.
+While filming for a news crew at the scene of the second murder, Masuoka sees the girl he murdered standing beside the crime scene and glaring at him as her body is taken away.
+He leads F out of the apartment and abandons her in a karaoke room, then boards a train with no destination in mind.

-Masuoka becomes homeless and sleeps in the park where he killed the young girl.
-He briefly admits to himself that he murdered his wife and a stranger and treated his daughter like an animal, before seeing a pair of Deros and finding a cell phone that leads him back to his apartment to find F. His wife's ghost appears behind Masuoka in the elevator, and he enters the apartment to find F weak on the floor.
+After a period of weeks spent aimlessly, in an onsen town, Kuroki appears to Masuoka, and they discusses Masuoka's interest in fear, with Kuroki opining that fear is primal human knowledge locked away in the subconscious.
+Masuoka returns to Tokyo and lives among the homeless in the park where he killed the girl.
+He briefly admits to himself that he murdered his wife and a stranger and treated his daughter like an animal, before seeing a pair of deros on the street and finding a cell phone with a picture of his own terror-stricken face on it.
+He returns to his apartment, his wife's ghost appearing unseen behind him in the elevator, and finds the weakened F on the apartment floor.
 F speaks to him for the first time, and he cuts his tongue out to feed her.
-At the end of the film, F leads Masuoka back down into the underworld, and films him as it appears he has finally discovered the same fear that initially intrigued him.
+F leads Masuoka back down into the underworld, where she films him, as it appears he has finally discovered the fear that so intrigued him.